Environment, Social and Governance (... and Tax)

 Session 2.2 -

-Nudges and Rules: The limits to a purposive fiscal intervention.
+Nudges and Rules: The limits to a purposive fiscal intervention

-Tax history and experience in incentivizing and disincentivizing residential buildings.
+The case of housing.
+Tax history and experience in incentivising and disincentivising residential building.

 LUNCH BREAK